pj-mill/CSharp_AsyncTcpSockets/README.md

 Reconnect server and clients will resume sending data.

-Disconnect a server and watch server the server catch this.
+Disconnect a server and watch the server catch this.

+Server keeps track of all connected clients.